Avalon (Roxy Music album): Background and production

 [While on a coffee break in the studio], Bryan and I could hear this girl from the Haitian band next door singing, and we thought, "Wow!
 What a voice!
 We've got to get her singing some backing vocals on 'Avalon.
 That was Yanick Étienne, who didn't speak a word of English.
 She came in with her boyfriend/manager and we described to him what we wanted and she sort of sang the choruses and the [word] "Avalon" – the great sound that is on there.
 Then we said, "Can she try and do something free at the end?" and we ran the end of the track and she did absolutely nothing.
 So I said, "No, we want her to sing anything that she would want to sing, totally free."
 So the second time we ran the tape, she sang exactly what you hear on the record at the end.

 Bryan then went straight out and re-sang his vocal properly, because he was so inspired by Yanick's singing.
 I remember Bryan's manager walked in the room and Bryan was just finishing his vocal.
 We were doing the playback and I'd never seen the look on his eyes before.
 He went, "Jesus fucking Christ!
 That is incredible!"
 Well, we knew it was a really high point of the evening.
 I remember going, "Wow!
 We have really created something special here."
 That is how I felt.
 Then we mixed it the next day with Bob [Clearmountain].

 It was one of those turnaround things, where the original track was just about to be thrown in the can.
 And then suddenly, we did a completely different version of the song that just made the record for me ...
 I thought, "That's it.
 That completes the record!"
 I remember we had dinner a couple nights later, and I asked Bryan, "What are you going to call the album?" and he said, "I'm going to call it Avalon," and I thought, "Yeah.
 Of course."

 Artwork

-The artwork was designed by Peter Saville.
-Although less visually obvious than it had been with past releases, Avalon continued the tradition for Roxy Music albums to feature images of women on the cover artwork.
+The artwork was designed by Bryan Ferry and Antony Price, who oversaw the photography shoot in Ireland with photographer Neil Kirk.
+The typeface and rear of the vinyl sleeve were laid out by Peter Saville.
+Avalon continued the tradition for Roxy Music albums to feature images of women on the cover artwork.
 Bryan Ferry's girlfriend (and soon to be wife) Lucy Helmore appeared on the album cover.